Tremec T-45 Manual Transmission Specs and Changes (1996-2001)Last Updated November 7, 2023 | Meghan Drummond

 Though the T-45 transmission introduced a lot of features that are used in modern Mustang transmissions and was an improvement in many ways over the T-5 transmission, the fact that it was so short-lived meant that there was hardly time to fix the initial wave of problems before the T-45 transmission was already being phased out.

-Regardless of whether you decide to improve your T-45 transmission or replace it entirely, CJ Pony Parts has the parts you’ll need to make your transmission upgrade a success.
+Regardless of whether you decide to improve your T-45 transmission or replace it entirely, CJ's has the transmission parts you’ll need to make your upgrade a success.